PlotTwist: A Creative Plot Generation Framework with Small Language Models: Proposed Methodology

-To perform DPO, we first construct a dataset of pairwise plot preferences, as illustrated in Figure~\ref{fig:dataset-curation-for-DPO}.
+For DPO training, we first construct a dataset of pairwise plot preferences (Figure~\ref{fig:dataset-curation-for-DPO} in Appendix~\ref{sec:appendix-dpo-curation}).
 Each sample in the dataset consists of a premise, a pair of plots generated under that premise, and a preference ordering between them.
-As described in the previous section, we curate a corpus of 5,000 movie plots.
-We then generate corresponding premise descriptions for each plot using the Gemma-27B model.
-For each premise, we prompt the base Qwen-3-30B-A3B MoE model, along with several frontier models (Claude Sonnet 4, Gemini 2.0 Flash, and GPT 4.1), to generate plots conditioned on the same premise.
+We generate premise descriptions for each of the 5,000 plots, as mentioned in Section~\ref{sec:aspect-rating-estimation-model}, using the Gemma-27B model.
+For each premise, we prompt the base Qwen-3-30B-A3B MoE model, along with several frontier models (Claude Sonnet 4, Gemini 2.0 Flash, and GPT-4.1), to generate plots conditioned on the same premise.
 All generated plots are evaluated using the reward model described in Section~\ref{sec:aspect-rating-estimation-model}, with aspect-level ratings averaged to obtain a final reward for each plot.
-To align our MoE model toward higher-quality plot generation, we retain only those samples where strictly any frontier model achieves the highest reward score, exceeds a threshold of score 8, and outperforms the next-best model by a margin of at least 0.5.
+To align our MoE model toward higher-quality plot generation, we retain only those samples in which a frontier model achieves the highest reward score, exceeds a score threshold of 8, and outperforms the next-best model by a margin of at least 0.5.
 Applying this procedure across all 5,000 premises yields 160 high-confidence preference samples.
-Although modest in size, this dataset is intentionally curated to ensure reliable preference signals, and prior work has shown that DPO can effectively leverage a small number of high-quality preference pairs~\cite{rafailov2023direct}.
-We subsequently perform DPO on the Qwen-3-32B-A3B model using this dataset, yielding the final plot generator model.
-Full details of the computational infrastructure used for training and inference are provided in Appendix \ref{sec:appendix-compute}.
+Although modest in size, this dataset is intentionally curated to ensure reliable preference signals, and prior work has shown that DPO can effectively leverage a small number of high-quality preference pairs.
+We subsequently perform DPO on the Qwen-3-30B-A3B model using this dataset, yielding the final plot generator model.
+Computational infrastructure details are provided in Appendix \ref{sec:appendix-compute}.